c00kie17/liquipediapy/README.md

 <a name="dota_get_heros"></a>
 #### get_heros()
-gets all entries from this [page](https://liquipedia.net/dota2/Portal:Heroes)
+gets all heros from [Portal:Heroes](https://liquipedia.net/dota2/Portal:Heroes)